ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ### Packaging PHP actions in zip files
 {: #openwhisk_actions_php_zip}

-You can package a PHP Action along with other files and dependent packages in a zip file.
+You can package a PHP action along with other files and dependent packages in a zip file.
 The filename of the source file that contains the entry point (for example, `main`) must be `index.php`.

-For example, to create an Action that includes a second file that is called `helper.php`, first create an archive that contains your source files:
+For example, to create an action that includes a second file that is called `helper.php`, first create an archive that contains your source files:
 ```bash
 zip -r helloPHP.zip index.php helper.php
 ```
 {: pre}

-Then create the Action **helloPHP**:
+Then create the action **helloPHP**:
 ```bash
 ibmcloud wsk action create helloPHP --kind php:7.1 helloPHP.zip
 ```